Emerald, Victoria: Cardinia Reservoir Park

 On the southern side of the reservoir there is a large park run by Parks Victoria.
 Facilities include barbecues and toilets and is open every day of the year.
-The park is home to many species of wildlife including Kangaroos, Wombats and Possums.
+The park is home to many species of wildlife including kangaroos, wombats and possums.
 It is even possible to walk across one of the dam walls at the park.
 Despite being predominately located in the suburb of Emerald, the entrance to the park is approximately 10 minutes drive out of Emerald in Narre Warren East.

-Cardina Reservoir is the designated place to hold water when the Desalination plant is operating.
-There is a pipe running between Wongthaggi and Cardina Reservoir to make this possible.
+Cardinia Reservoir is the designated place to hold water when the desalination plant is operating from a pipe from Wonthaggi.

 Education

 Emerald has a Kindergarten and a Pre School, Emerald Primary School (with roughly 400 students) which serves the local area and a secondary school, Emerald Secondary College which serves the Southern Dandenong Ranges region.
 Emerald has its own library at Worrell Reserve as part of the Casey Cardinia Library Corporation.

 The Emerald Community House runs adult education, pre-accredited ACFE training courses and hobby courses.
 There are also childcare programs, out of school hours care and children's extension programs and disability services.
-The University of the Third Age (U3A) is located in U3A House, 402 Main Street.
+The University of the Third Age is located in U3A House, 402 Main Street.

 Emergency services

-Emerald has a part-time Police Station, a full-time Ambulance Station as well as a volunteer CFA Brigade and SES Unit.
-The Emerald Fire Brigade is located on Emerald-Monbulk Road near the roundabout of Belgrave-Gembrook Road, and attends approximately 190 Emergency Incidents per year.
-The Brigade trains on Wednesday evenings and Sunday mornings and new members are always welcome.
+Emerald has a part-time police station, a full-time ambulance station as well as a volunteer Country Fire Authority brigade.
+The Emerald Fire Brigade is located on Emerald-Monbulk Road near the roundabout of Belgrave-Gembrook Road, and attends approximately 190 emergency incidents per year.

-The Emerald Volunteer State Emergency Service Unit is located at 277 - 287 Belgrave-Gembrook Rd.
+The Emerald Volunteer State Emergency Service Unit is located at 277–287 Belgrave-Gembrook Road.
 It attends several hundred storm and wind damage incidents every year and also attends 20–30 road accidents a year for rescue purposes using such tools as the jaws of life.
-The Unit trains on Monday evenings and new members are very welcome to join.

 Demographics

 Emerald's population as of the 2006 Census was 6,135 (a decrease of 9 from the 2001 census), (3,050 male, 3,085 female), 4,662 people were aged 15 years and over (2,280 male, 2,382 female) and 460 were aged 65 years and over (200 male, 260 female).

-According to the 2001 Census, 17 people identified themselves as indigenous persons (comprises Aboriginal and Torres Strait Islander).
+According to the 2001 Census, 17 people identified themselves as Indigenous persons (comprises Aboriginal and Torres Strait Islander).

 5,461 are Australian Citizens, while 4,770 people were identified as having been born in Australia.
 1,365 were born overseas.
 5,608 people speak English alone.